Property delegation

 property will be compiled to something similar to the following code:

-To make sure we understand that, let's see under the hood and check out what is our Kotlin property delegate usage compiled to.
+To make sure we understand this, let's look under the hood and check out what our Kotlin property delegate usage is compiled to.

 // Java representation of this code: